franen/canzoniereonline/README.md

 canzoniereonline
 ================

-A system for the online creation of songbooks (only the .tex file, to be clear)
+The class used on www.canzoniereonline.it for the creation of songbooks online.